thunderbird89/esf/stories/story-knock-knock.md

 There was a pause.
 The AI's geometric form flickered, processing.

 > "FLYCATCHER is installed and theoretically operational.
 However, Commander, I must remind you that the system has never been tested under combat conditions.
-The theoretical models suggest significant risk—"
+The theoretical models suggest significant risk - "

 > "I don't need the safety briefing.
 I need to know if it will work."